Is an Irish Setter the Right Dog for You?

 Irish Setters are typically affectionate, playful, and love being around people.
 They are known to be great family pets and get along well with children and other animals.
 They are also known for their high energy and strong hunting instinct, so they may have a tendency to chase small animals.

-was known for its distinctive red and white coat.
-Over time, three different color variations emerged: solid red, red and white, and red with white dots.
-In 1885, the first Irish Red Setter club was established in Dublin, Ireland, and a standard for the breed was written.
-As the breed evolved, the Irish Setter and the Irish Red and White Setter were recognized as two distinct breeds.
+The original Irish Setter was easily recognized by its striking red and white coat.
+Over time, three distinct color variations developed: solid red, red and white, and red with white flecks.
+In 1885, the first Irish Red Setter Club was founded in Dublin, establishing an official breed standard.
+As the breed continued to evolve, the Irish Setter and the Irish Red and White Setter eventually became recognized as two separate breeds.

 Gordon Setter